owntheweb/cosmic-cruise/README.md

 Take a Google Cardboard tour of the solar system!
 This project is created for PhoneGap, optimized to be built using Adobe PhoneGap Build.

+##Now Available in the Apple App Store and Google Play

+Look for "Cosmic Cruise" in your favorite app store.
+Contribute here to make it better. :D

 ## Something look off?
 Ideas?
 Issues?
 For best results, be sure to [post a ticket](https://github.com/owntheweb/VR-Solar-System-Tour/issues) to offer your thoughts and feedback.

 Are you a developer?
 Your pull requests are highly welcome here. :D

 ## Status
 Everything has been considered to be stable enough for a first app release.
-The app will be available very soon.
+It's now available in Apple and Android markets as "Cosmic Cruise".

 Next major upgrade: Narration and accompanying screen visuals (will post recordings prior to app update for fact checking purposes).